Z4ph0d42/Vichan-Backup-script/README.md

-# Vichan Backup and Restore scrtip
+# Vichan Backup and Restore script

 This project provides a robust, secure, and automated solution for creating backups of a Vichan imageboard.
 It uses BorgBackup to create space-efficient, encrypted, and deduplicated backups and transfers them to a secondary machine on your local network, such as a Raspberry Pi.